typesafehub/conductr-doc/src/main/play-doc/operation/Install.md

 _Execute this step once for the entire cluster.
 This step would need to be repeated if the entire cluster is stopped and restarted, such as a development test lab._

 These instructions for loading and running the ConductR-HAProxy bundle require the [[CLI|CLI]] to be installed.
-Continue with the next step once [[CLI|CLI]] is installed.
+Continue with the next step once [[ConductR CLI|CLI]] is installed.

 Load and run the ConductR-HAProxy bundle as follows.
 Scale ConductR-HAProxy so that ConductR-HAProxy is running on every proxy node in the cluster.
 In our case we have 3 nodes where the proxy is expected to be running, so we scale up the ConductR-HAProxy to 3 instances.